gabriela-framework/gabriela/docs/README.md

 The above example will execute in the same way as our first one but the object syntax is more descriptive.
 Gabriela modules can also be overriden but only if you are using the object literal syntax so it is best practice to always create middleware functions with the object literal syntax.
-We will talk more about overriding modules middleware blocks later on in the chapter *Modules in depth*.

 Middleware blocks written as object literals can also be disabled.